Nomagno/Halfive/docs/specs/HWDOC_SPEC.md

 _SECOND_SUPER_SECTION
 ```

-Same encoded with newline marked as '\n' and horizontal tab marked as '\n':
+Same document, but encoded with newline marked as `'\n'` and horizontal tab marked as `'\t'`:

 ```
 _SUPER_SECTION\n\tfirst_key 1 6 !k\n\t_SUB_SECTION\n\t\tsecond_key\n_SECOND_SUPER_SECTION
 ```

-'_SUPER_SECTION' is a section that contains a key 'first_key', (with values '1', '2' and '!') and another section '_SUB_SECTION', which contains a key without values 'second_key'.
+'_SUPER_SECTION' is a section that contains a key 'first_key', (with values '1', '2' and '!k') and another section '_SUB_SECTION', which contains a key without values 'second_key'.
 After '_SUPER_SECTION', there is '_SECOND_SUPER_SECTION', an empty section